nicolaschotard/qservi/README.rst

 Query tests
 -----------

-What test do we want to on qserv?
+What test do we want to run on qserv?

 - check standard astronomical queries